 "I think it will be similar in timeframe to the human genome," says Yuste, meaning BAM could require 15 years or more to complete.

 And yet, some researchers are plunging headfirst into mapping brain activity already.
-Just last week a paper was published in Nature Methods by Phillipp Keller and others at the Howard Hughes Medical Institute's Janelia Farm Research Campus in Ashburn, Virginia, detailing the mapping of 80 percent of the activity of the zebrafish brain using calcium imaging and a new microscopy technique known as light-sheet microscopy.
+Phillipp Keller and others at the Howard Hughes Medical Institute's Janelia Farm Research Campus in Ashburn, Virginia, mapped 80 percent of the activity of the zebrafish brain using calcium imaging and a new microscopy technique known as light-sheet microscopy.
 Although the approach generated images very slowly—about one per second—the results were still "quite remarkable," says Yuste.

 Even if the ultimate goal of mapping the complete set of neuronal connections within the human brain is never achieved, each small part of the map that is generated can yield fundamental insights into how neurons compute, or fail to compute in the case of brain diseases, perhaps leading to new treatments for circuits that have gone awry.
-And, Boyden points out, these type of "moon-shot" projects with heroic goals often spin off technologies that have powerful applications—applications that may have not yet even been imagined yet.
+And, Boyden points out, these type of "moon-shot" projects with heroic goals often spin off technologies that have powerful applications.

 "The idea that we can bring lots of technology ideas into neuroscience is a very powerful one," says Boyden.
 "Most fields of engineering have not been applied to the brain.
 If we analyze these potential connections between different engineering fields and neuroscience, it might foster the development of fundamentally new technologies for revealing the underpinnings of brain operation and for clinical targets, too.
 The science can drive the technology as much as the technology can drive the science," says Boyden.
 "And that interplay is very exciting."